Ask the Experts: Administering Vaccines: General Issues

 Subcutaneous injections are administered at a 45-degree angle, usually into the thigh for infants younger than age 12 months and in the upper-outer triceps area of people age 12 months and older.
 Subcutaneous injections may be administered into the upper-outer triceps area of an infant if necessary.
 A ⅝-inch needle length should be used for all ages.

-More information on injection technique is in the ACIP “General Best Practices Guidelines for Immunization”, available at www.cdc.gov/vaccines/hcp/acip-recs/general-recs/administration.html.
+More information on injection technique is in the vaccine administration section of CDC’s “General Best Practices for Immunization”, available at www.cdc.gov/vaccines/hcp/imz-best-practices/vaccine-administration.html.

-In general, vaccines containing adjuvants (a component that enhances the antigenic response) are administered IM to avoid irritation, induration, skin discoloration, inflammation, and granuloma formation if injected into subcutaneous tissue.
-This includes most of the inactivated vaccines, with a few exceptions (such as IPV and pneumococcal polysaccharide vaccines, which may be given either SC or IM).
+In general, vaccines containing adjuvants (a component that enhances the antigenic response) are administered IM to avoid the risk of irritation, swelling, skin discoloration, inflammation, or granuloma formation if injected into subcutaneous tissue.
+This includes most of the inactivated vaccines, with a few exceptions (such as inactivated polio vaccine and pneumococcal polysaccharide vaccine, which may be given either subcut or IM).
 Vaccine efficacy may also be reduced if not given by the recommended route.

 Yes.
 There is no age limit for use of the anterolateral thigh for either subcutaneous or intramuscular vaccines.

 Ideally, you can arrange to have the cast cut to administer vaccines in the anterolateral thighs.
 If that option is not available, the gluteal region can be used if not covered by the cast.
-There are no other sites we recommend for vaccination; however, the inactivated polio vaccine could be given subcutaneously in either arm, if the child is large enough.
+There are no other sites recommended for vaccination; however, the inactivated polio vaccine could be given subcutaneously in either arm, if the child is large enough.
 Rotavirus vaccine is given orally and should be administered.
 If vaccines cannot be given for the 10 weeks, please advise the family to keep people with any illness away from the child until she has been vaccinated.
-More information see ACIP’s “General Best Practices Guidelines for Immunization”, available at www.cdc.gov/vaccines/hcp/acip-recs/general-recs/administration.html.
+For more information see the vaccine administration section of CDC’s “General Best Practices for Immunization”, available at www.cdc.gov/vaccines/hcp/imz-best-practices/vaccine-administration.html.

 ACIP does not address this issue.
-However, CDC recommends that these children should each be vaccinated, notwithstanding they are conjoined.
+However, CDC experts have previously recommended that these children should each be vaccinated, notwithstanding they are conjoined.
 We believe even in conjoined twins who share organs and/or blood supply, vaccination of each child would also be indicated.
 The rationale is one cannot be sure, even in the latter case, that the common organs/blood supply would eliminate vaccine antigens less quickly, or the immune system(s) would respond adequately, to one dose of each vaccine for the two children.
-Therefore two doses seems appropriate, that is, one dose of each vaccine for each child.
+Therefore, administering a dose to each child, as if they were not conjoined, seems appropriate.

 Since DTaP and pneumococcal conjugate (PCV) are the vaccines most likely to cause a local reaction, it is prudent to give DTaP and PCV in separate limbs (if possible), so there is no confusion about which vaccine caused the reaction.